Somebody waits for you, kiss her once for me"

 - A Christmas episode of Austinand Ally have the titular characters kissing under the mistletoe three times...only to be interrupted all three times.

 - Basil does this to Madison in one of the Christmas episodes of The Basil Brush Show.
 He kisses her, and gets a slap.

-- Bones episode "The Man in the Fallout Shelter".
-Angela Montenegro:
+- In the episode "The Man in the Fallout Shelter" Angela Montenegro:

-- Later, Booth and Brennan kiss under the mistletoe, at Caroline's insistence.
+- Booth and Brennan kiss under the mistletoe, at Caroline's insistence.

 - Perfect Strangers episode "A Christmas Story".

-- One verse in "Christmas at Ground Zero" by "Weird Al" Yankovic says, "I could duck for cover / With my Yuletide lover / Underneath the mistletoe."
+- One verse in "Christmas at Ground Zero" by "Weird Al" Yankovic says, "I'll duck for cover / With my Yuletide lover / Underneath the mistletoe."

 - D-Generation X infamously attached mistletoe to thongs they wore into the ring, complete with "Merry D-X-mas!" written across their...assets.
 It wasn't called the Attitude Era for nothing!

 - Mickie James once kissed Trish Stratus under the mistletoe.
 Trish freaks and runs off afterwards, because she is not a lesbian.